Webinars

 Seminar description:

-Moderated by: Elizabeth Speaker-Christensen
+Moderated by: Betsy Caporale

 SLPs who are USSAAC/ISAAC members may have their participation in this webinar reported for ASHA CEUs at no charge.
 Non-members must pay a $25 reporting fee.